My Perestroika: Synopsis

 There is no single narrator in the film.
 Instead, the stories are told by five inhabitants of Moscow, four of whom grew up together and were classmates from primary school through high school.

-Borya and Lyuba are a married couple and history teachers at a Moscow school.
+Borya and Lyuba are a married couple and history teachers at the Moscow school 57.
 Andrei has thrived in the new Russian capitalism and has just opened a new store of French men's shirts.
 Olga, the prettiest girl in the class, is a single mother and works for a company that rents out billiard tables to bars and clubs all over Moscow.
 Ruslan was a famous Russian punk rock musician who rejects society's structures.

 Some of the topics that come up are conformity and rebellion, the attitudes towards the USSR and its collapse, the benefits and challenges of the transition to contemporary Russia, and the difference between the older and the younger generations.

 To tell these stories, Hessman combines first-person recollections, often filmed at the homes of the five protagonists, with home movies from the 1970s and 1980s, canonical Soviet and Russian music, and Soviet archival footage.